 How To Make PDF Opt-Ins For Your List

 Creating opt-ins doesn’t require any fancy software.
 As I mentioned earlier, Canva is a free (and super user-friendly) tool that you can use to create many of the above opt-ins.

 When first logging in to Canva, you will see this along the top:

 There are many pre-made templates available for you to pick from.
 You can also click “More…” to view tons of more options.

 Once you select which design you would like to make, your workspace will appear.

-On the lefthand side you will be able to choose from different pre-made layouts, or you can create your own by going into elements, text, backgrounds or uploading your own imagery.
+On the left hand side, you can choose from different pre-made layouts, or you can create your own by going into elements, text, backgrounds, or uploading your own imagery.

 Once you have designed your PDF, click “download” in the top right, and select “PDF”.